-- 5.1.1 As shown in the design scheme, the proposed development within the Application Site consists of the followings, the layout of the building towers is shown on the habitat map in Figure 5.1: - 3 nos. of block: T1 mid-rise building (about 30m at main roof level), T2 & T3 low-rise building (about 10m at main roof level) - parking space; - access road and EVA; - landscape areas. - 5.1.2 Even though there are site constraints (e.g. small area, restricted site coverage due to the buffer requirements and close proximity to recognized sites of conservation importance), the layout plan still took due conservation consideration on the flight and breeding activities of the ardeids, and provide mitigation, including but not limited to the approach of preserved air space for breeding ardeids, buildings away from the egretry where feasible, restriction on construction works and the design of extensive greenery and landscape buffers.
-Details are discussed in Section 6. - 5.1.3 The potential impacts associated with the proposed development include: - Direct habitat loss, either permanent or temporary, which may occur on-site and/or off-site, due to site formation and construction works within the Application Site or in off-site works areas; - Direct impacts to flora and fauna species, in particular those of conservation importance, arising from mortality; - Disturbance impacts to surrounding habitats and fauna during construction; - Water quality impact due to construction site runoff; - Disturbance impacts to surrounding fauna, habitats and recognized sites of conservation importance during construction phase and operation phase; - Potential disturbance to flight-lines of breeding ardeids and other large-sized birds during their active seasons; - Potential bird collision or road-kill; and - Night-time light impacts.
+- 5.1.1 As shown in the design scheme, the proposed development within the Application Site consists of the followings, the layout of the building towers is shown on the habitat map in Figure 5.1: - 1 mid-rise building T1 : about 30m at main roof level, max height about 38m; - 2 nos. of low-rise building T2 & T3: about 10m at main roof level, max height about 15m - parking space; - access road and EVA; - landscape areas. - 5.1.2 Even though there are site constraints (e.g. small area, restricted site coverage due to the buffer requirements and close proximity to recognized sites of conservation importance), the layout plan still took due conservation consideration to avoid or minimize the potential ecological impacts on the flight and breeding activities of the ardeids, and provide mitigation, including but not limited to the approach of preserved air space for breeding ardeids, buildings away from the egretry where feasible, restriction on construction works and the design of extensive greenery and landscape buffers.
+Details are discussed in Section 6. - 5.1.3 The potential impacts associated with the proposed development include: - Direct habitat loss, either permanent or temporary, which may occur on-site and/or off-site, due to site formation and construction works within the Application Site or in off-site works areas: - Direct impacts to flora and fauna species, in particular those of conservation importance, arising from mortality; - Disturbance impacts to surrounding habitats and fauna during construction; - Water quality impact due to construction site runoff; - Disturbance impacts to surrounding fauna, habitats and recognized sites of conservation importance during construction phase and operation phase; - Potential disturbance to flight-lines of breeding ardeids and other large-sized birds during their active seasons; - Potential bird collision or road-kill; and - Night-time light impacts.